Astronomy Calendar

 This calendar of celestial events is frequently updated.

-• July 3 - Full Moon, Supermoon.
+• February 12 - Full Moon.
 The Moon will be located on the opposite side of the Earth as the Sun and its face will be fully illuminated.
-This phase occurs at 3:40 am Alaska time.
-This full moon is somrtimes known as the Buck Moon, the Thunder Moon, or the Hay Moon.
-This is also the first of four supermoons for 2023.
-The Moon will be near its closest approach to the Earth and may look slightly larger and brighter than usual.
+This phase occurs at 13:55 UTC.
+This full moon is sometimes known as the Snow Moon and the Hunger Moon.

 Information from Sea and Sky Astronomy Calendar.